The purpose of an estimator is what it does: Misspecification, estimands, and over-identification: Local Misspecification

 \subsection{J-Statistics, not J-Tests}

 Relatively few economics papers report J-statistics.
-In our GMM sample, for instance, only 3 out of the 22 over-identified papers report J-statistics, either in the paper or the online appendix.
-One reason may be that few economists expect their models to hold exactly.
+In our GMM sample, for instance, only 3 out of the 22 over-identified papers report J-statistics, either in the paper or the online appendix.\footnote{One additional paper, \cite{mueller2021jobseekers}, reports the value of the two-step SMM objective function at its minimum.
+Because they use the optimal weighting matrix estimated by bootstrap, this objective value is equal to the J-statistic absent simulation error.} One reason may be that few economists expect their models to hold exactly.
 Under that view, a non-rejection signals insufficient power of the J-test, not correct specification.
 This suggests a focus on ``economic'' rather than statistical measures of model fit.
 Consistent with this, 19 of the 22 over-identified papers in our GMM sample report some version of an informal identification check, often by plotting the model-implied values of a set of moments against either (i) the data moments that were used to estimate the model or (ii) a ``held out'' set of moments not used in estimation, which may be interpreted as estimation moments assigned zero weight by $\hat\Omega$.
 Both of these approaches convey information about the extent to which the model's over-identifying restrictions appear to hold in the sample, but lack the formal statistical interpretation of the J-statistic.

 Such informal checks, while potentially useful, are an imperfect substitute for J-statistics.
 To highlight this point, in this section we show that J-statistics are useful for much more than J-tests.
 As discussed in the introduction, the fact that researchers may choose different weighting matrices due to misspecification concern introduces an additional researcher degree of freedom.
 We show below that (under local misspecification) J-statistics capture, in a precise sense, the range of estimates, t-statistics, and confidence sets a researcher may obtain by varying their choice of weight matrix.
-This is valuble information for readers, and we encourage wider reporting of J-statistics in applications of GMM.
+This is valuable information for readers, and we encourage wider reporting of J-statistics in applications of GMM.